marvin-rubia/Stock-Investing-Strategy-Scraper/README.md

-# Scraping Function for Stock Investing Analysis and Prediction
+# Scraper Function for Stock Investing Analysis and Prediction
 This repository develops my Python function that scrapes key stock information from Yahoo Finance necessary for a 1-year investment strategy.
 The result is a dataset with 10 columns, including the target variable.
 The function, which utilizes the `yfinance` Python library, can be used to collect more data for analysis and prediction.

 ## Plan